JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 ### Using `Install-ChocolateyPackage`

-Chocolatey CLI contains a selection of PowerShell functions known as "helper functions", which are available during all Chocolatey scripts.

 Chocolatey supports a lot of different types of installer, including MSIs.
 EXEs, MSIs, and MSUs (all popular install formats) are normally installed using the [`Install-ChocolateyPackage`](#xref:install-chocolateypackage) function - and, in fact, our default template for a new package contains an example of this!

-You can inspect the full set of available parameters for this function at the link above, or by opening the script file on your machine - it'll be contained in `%ChocolateyInstall%\helpers\functions`, which you should be able to open in Explorer or VSCode.
+You can inspect the full set of available parameters for this function at the link above.

 At the most basic level, though, you can use it by simply passing in a `PackageName` and `URL` (or `URL64`):